Criminal District Attorney - Definitions

 A grouping of statutes, relating to a particular subject matter and arranged in classified order.
 Usually created by enactment of a new statute by the legislature embodying all the old statutes relating to the subject and including changes necessitated by court decisions.
 In some cases, the change would result in a new statutory concept.
 Examples: the Juvenile Code, Mental Health Code, etc.

 One who participates in the commission of a crime, along with another person.

 Upon conviction for multiple crimes, a criminal sentence served at the same time as another criminal sentence, rather than one after the other.
-The person is release at the expiration of the longest
+The person is release at the expiration of the longest term specified.

 A statement by person, either oral or written, admitting that he or she committed a certain offense.

 Upon conviction for multiple crimes, criminal sentences that must be served one after the other, rather than at the same time.
 Consecutive sentences may only be imposed if there is specific statutory authority to do so.
 In some circumstances, consecutive sentences may be imposed within the judge's discretion (e.g., when a person is convicted of a new offense committed while on parole status).